Try our free ROI calculator. Discover your site's revenue potential.

 • Inconsistent URLs: Requests for new content are populated with asynchronous JavaScript and AJAX calls.
 The fact that no new page is loaded that the address in the URL bar doesn’t match the content on the screen.

-React SEO Problems
+SEO Problems with React

 React is the most popular JavaScript framework and React-based apps come with some nifty performance enhancements which are nice to have from an SEO standpoint.
 However, you can expect some of the following issues when working with react: